deepset-ai/haystack/docs/_src/api/api/document_store.md

 (From https://milvus.io/docs/v1.0.0/performance_faq.md#How-can-I-get-the-best-performance-from-Milvus-through-setting-index_file_size)
 - `similarity`: The similarity function used to compare document vectors. 'dot_product' is the default and recommended for DPR embeddings.
                    'cosine' is recommended for Sentence Transformers, but is not directly supported by Milvus.
-                   However, you can normalize your embeddings and use `dot_product` to get the same results.
+                   However, Haystack can normalize your embeddings and use `dot_product` to get the same results.
                    See https://milvus.io/docs/v1.0.0/metric.md?Inner-product-(IP)`floating`.
 - `index_type`: Type of approximate nearest neighbour (ANN) index used.
 The choice here determines your tradeoff between speed and accuracy.
                    Some popular options: